 Is CVE-2026-46539 in your dependencies?

-O3 detects CVE-2026-46539 across dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
+O3 detects CVE-2026-46539 across crates.io dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
 No false positives.